imatpot/lunaro-manager/README.md

 <p align="center">
   <i>
-    Discord bot for tracking <a href="https://warframe.fandom.com/wiki/Lunaro">Lunaro</a>
+    Discord bot for periodic tracking of <a href="https://warframe.fandom.com/wiki/Lunaro">Lunaro</a>
     players in the <a href="https://discord.gg/mUjGHEw">Lunaro Revival Server</a>
   </i>
 </p>